MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-iot-hub-overview.md

     > IoT Hub doesn't support the .raw format.
 * See [supported compressions](ingestion-supported-formats.md#supported-data-compression-formats).
   * The original uncompressed data size should be part of the blob metadata, or else Azure Data Explorer will estimate it.
 The ingestion uncompressed size limit per file is 4 GB.
-  * Data compressed with the `GZip` compression doesn't need any specific indication, as the data type is taken from the file suffix.

 ## Set ingestion properties

-Ingestion properties instruct the ingestion process; where to route the data and how to process it.
+Ingestion properties instruct the ingestion process where to route the data and how to process it.
 You can specify [Ingestion properties](ingestion-properties.md) of the events using the [EventData.Properties](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.eventdata.properties?view=azure-dotnet#Microsoft_ServiceBus_Messaging_EventData_Properties).
 You can set the following properties:

 |Property |Description|
 |---|---|